Ulrich IV, Count of Württemberg

-Ulrich IV of Württemberg (born after 1315–1366, at Castle Hohenneuffen), Count of Württemberg.
-He reigned, together with his brother Eberhard II from 1344 until 1362.
+Ulrich IV (after 1315 – 24 or 26 July 1366) was Count of Württemberg, co-ruling with his brother, Eberhard II, from 1344 until his forced resignation on 1 May 1362.

 During his reign he stood in the shadow of his brother Eberhard II.
 Because of that he temporarily strove towards the division of the realm.
 This is the reason why Eberhard II forced him to sign a treaty that stipulated the indivisibility of the county on 3 December 1361.
 Soon after that Ulrich relinquished his participation in the government of Württemberg on 1 May 1362.

-Ulrich IV married countess Katharina von Helfenstein before 1350, producing no children.
+Ulrich IV married countess Katharina of Helfenstein before 1350, producing no children.